Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

 \subsection{Transformation of Model Weights}

-There is a significant difference between typical dynamic KV cache management and memory management during parallelism transformation.
-As mentioned in \S\ref{sec:back}, our focus is on transforming MLP weights, which constitute a major component of the overall model weight (88\%), while keeping other weights duplicated for implementation simplicity.
-In Figure~\ref{fig:block_fig_1}, we illustrate the need to vertically partition the originally contiguous weight memory of each transformer layer (\eg equally dividing it into four parts).
-The fundamental challenge arises from CUDA's native memory management, which enforces a minimum allocation unit of 2 MB~\cite{2MB_granularity}.
-Direct partitioning would inevitably lead to fragmented memory pages that cannot be efficiently utilized (Figure~\ref{fig:block_fig_1}).
-Our analysis of several representative open-source models, as shown in Table~\ref{tab:mlp_weight}, reveals that more than half of the models encounter this fragmentation issue.
+In TP transformation of model weights, we focus on FFN weights, which constitute 88\% of the overall model weight, while keeping other weights duplicated for implementation simplicity.

+Transforming FFN weights from $TP1$ to $TP4$ may generate fragmented memory pages which cannot be efficiently utilized.
+As demonstrated in Figure~\ref{fig:block_fig_2}, a blue block refers to the minimum memory allocation page of 2MB enforced by CUDA's native memory management.
+While the red lines indicates the vertical partition boundaries of the FFN weight during transformation.
+In many cases, the weight partition boundary is not in align with page boundary.
+If we directly remain the pages containing the weight partition (green part in Figure~\ref{fig:block_fig_2}) and free others.
+The FFN cannot even been executed as the calcultion of GEMM requires weights stored in an aligned way.
+Unfortunately, our analysis of several representative open-source models, as shown in Table~\ref{tab:mlp_weight}, reveals that more than half of the models encounter this fragmentation issue.

-\parabf{Basic solution: partial swap for model weight.} To handle this problem, a basic solution is to conduct GPU driver operation \texttt{cudaMemcpy} or employ a customized GPU kernel to swap unaligned model weights for aligned ones (Figure~\ref{fig:block_fig_2}).
-However, this procedure results in extra weight copying.
+\parabf{Base solution: Partial swap for model weight.} To handle this problem, we conduct a two phase transformation as illustrated in Figure~\ref{fig:block_fig_2}, (1) we align the needed weight partition by moving it to the beginning of current layer's weight space through GPU driver operation \texttt{cudaMemcopy} and (2) we release other unused pages through \texttt{cuMemUnmap} operation.
+However, the first phase results in extra weight copying that will block the CUDA stream.

-\parabf{Optimized solution: in-place migration with weight padding.} In parallelism transformation, performing any additional memory copies or movements on model weights leads to substantial time overhead.
+\parabf{Improvement~1: In-place migration with weight padding.} In parallelism transformation, performing any additional memory copies or movements on model weights leads to substantial time overhead.
 However, our analysis (Table~\ref{tab:mlp_weight}) reveals that significant copying and shifting cost is triggered by small alignment deviations (\eg less than 0.7\% of the total weight size).